Skip to main content

 A flow represents an end-to-end path performed by a number of users on the AUT.
 For example, a common flow on e-commerce applications is: View a product > Add it to cart > View cart > Complete checkout.

 A user journey map could have a number of different flows.
 To quickly view the test steps of a flow, click the see more arrow.
+Click Edit flow info to update the summary or description of a flow.

 You can filter the flows by their traffic level, availability of test cases, and by flow popularity.
-You can also search the flows by their summary and description text.

 Traffic level